openrocket/openrocket.github.io/_tutorials/base_drag.md

 The stability margin is calculated at 0.287 calibers, or about 5%.
 That's too low to fly safely, but this rocket passes the "less than 10:1" test for using base drag CP correction, so all is not yet lost.

 The cone we add to the back will be 3" in diameter and 3xPI = 9.42" long.
-Let's add a cone to the back of the rocket, with these dimensions.
-Wall thickness is set to zero so that the mass of the cone is zero (you could also use a mass override if you prefer):
+Let's add it to the back of the rocket, and set wall thickness to zero so that the mass of the cone is zero (you could also use a mass override if you prefer):

 <figure class="enlargeable-image">
   <img src="/img/tutorials/base_drag/add_cone.png" width="70%" class="figure-shadow" alt="Added Base Drag Cone" onclick="enlargeImage(this)">